LukaDeka/Personal-Website/content/blog/setting-up-netbird-with-zitadel-on-nixos.md

 #### Registration

-Afterward, log in with your `Admin` account at `auth.example.com`, and follow Netbird's documentation on how to configure Zitadel [here](<https://docs.netbird.io/selfhosted/identity-providers#zitadel>).
+Afterward, log in with your `Admin` account at `auth.example.com`, and follow Netbird's documentation on [how to configure Zitadel](<https://docs.netbird.io/selfhosted/identity-providers#zitadel>).

 > Make sure to put `netbird.example.com` as the domain in the **Redirect Settings** and not `auth.example.com`.